 Your Committee holds ten meetings a year and we receive excellent support from our Ward Councillors and our Member of Parliament.
 Without their assistance we would not be able to resolve many of the issues that we are faced with.
 It is very much a team effort.

 Looking forward the RA would like to expand its community involvement to include health, education, and leisure facilities for young people.
 That is dependent on having volunteers with both an interest and a desire to become involved and, if possible, a related skill.

 The RA also supports local charities and has a donations policy.
 Over time the RA seeks to achieve equality of treatment between each of the three villages.

 Three times a year the RA publishes its own newsletter, ‘The Resident’, which is our mouthpiece and in addition contains many articles on and about the overall community.

 The Residents’ Association needs YOU

-If you would like to volunteer, please contact one of the CDR’s listed on the Committee page, or any other officer you may know.
+If you would like to volunteer, please contact your Village Representative or any other member of the Committee.